Art and Design 2022-2023

 In line with our drive for inclusivity and celebration of equality and diversity, children regardless of race, gender or ability will have equal opportunity to develop their artistry.

-Miss Anna Clarke - Art and Design subject lead
+Mrs Anna Greenway - Art and Design subject lead

 Our Art and Design Curriculum, coverage of the National Curriculum, skills and knowledge, and detailed progression document outling the steps in learning our pupils make to build their knowledge and skills in Art and Design are detailed in the downloadable documents listed at the bottom of this page.